friendtech33-DAO/ft33-docs/docs/mechanics/governance/index.md

 #### Counting Votes: Net Votes

-The Olympus Governance system uses a unique method to measure determining whether a vote is considered passed.
+The friendtech33 Governance system uses a unique method to measure determining whether a vote is considered passed.
 While most governance systems use a simple quorum threshold and majority voting, our governance system uses a passing criteria called **net votes**, which is calculated as the margin of votes between yes and no. For example, if there are 10 **yes votes** and 3 **no votes** for a given proposal, then that proposal has 7 **net votes**.

 In the governance system, the percentage of total voting supply that a proposal must reach in net votes is determined by the `EXECUTION THRESHOLD`, which is initially set to 33% of the circulating votes.